guillainbisimwa/JavaSript-dastructures-and-algorithms/README.md

 Iterative bottom-up approach:
 Split array into sublists of size 1, merge adjacent sublists into sorted lists, repeat until no more sublists.

+### Quick SORT

+Like merge sort, quick sort employs a divide and conquer strategy.

+It has a partitioning step, in which you pick an element (called a pivot) and partition the array so that all smaller elements come before pivot and all larger elements come after.
+The pivot will be in its final position.
+Recursively apply this to the subarray of smaller elements and the subarray of larger elements.

 ## Author

 👤 **Guillain Bisimwa**